Warm-Weather Getaway to San Diego

 "There's always something compelling out there: the beach, biking, hiking, camping, swimming, running, kayaking," Grant says.

-You can survey the options from atop the California Tower in Balboa Park.
-Rising 462 feet above the sea, the carillon tower recently reopened to the public after 80 years in solitude.
-Visitors on a viewing platform look north to the Cuyamaca Mountains beyond the renowned San Diego Zoo.
+In Balboa Park, the California Tower rises 462 feet above the sea.
+To the north, the Cuyamaca Mountains rise beyond the renowned San Diego Zoo.
 Snow-dusted Laguna Mountain peaks pierce the eastern skyline.
 Even Mexico is visible south of downtown on a clear day, with the glittery horizon of sapphire to the west.

 California Tower in Balboa Park.
 Courtesy of Museum of Man.

-The tower’s home of Balboa Park caters to every kind of traveler.
-As the nation’s largest urban cultural park, it holds more than two dozen museums, gardens and cultural attractions.
-Here, you’ll find the world-famous San Diego Zoo, where pandas, rhinos and some 650 other species live.
-The Old Globe Theater, modeled after Shakespeare’s original in London, hosts Tony Award-winning musicals.
-Pick up the multiday Balboa Park Explorer pass for seven-day access to 17 museums (including the Museum Of Man, the San Diego Air And Space Museum and the Museum of Art).
-Or stick with free offerings such as the Botanical Gardens and the Timken Museum of Art (home to San Diego’s only Rembrandt).
+The tower's home of Balboa Park caters to every kind of traveler.
+As the nation's largest urban cultural park, it holds more than two dozen museums, gardens and cultural attractions.
+Here, you'll find the world-famous San Diego Zoo, where pandas, rhinos and some 650 other species live.
+The Old Globe Theater, modeled after Shakespeare's original in London, hosts Tony Award-winning musicals.
+Pick up a multiday Balboa Park Explorer pass for seven-day access to 16 museums (including the Museum Of Man and the San Diego Air And Space Museum).
+Or stick with free offerings such as the Botanical Gardens and the Timken Museum of Art (home to San Diego's only Rembrandt).

 Courtesy of San Diego Zoo Global